Skip to main content

 Allowed Tools

-Spawn parallel subagents for batch processing (max 5 at a time).Each subagent processes one website through all 4 phases sequentially.
+• Task (sub-agents): Spawn parallel sub-agents for batch processing (max 5 at a time)

 Example Workflows